 - your license hold not being cleared by GC Services as it should’ve been.

-As a traffic ticket attorney, I can save you money by handling your ticket in court for you so you don’t have t0 pay GC Services (this applies to FTAs only, not failure to pay – FTPs).
+As a traffic ticket attorney, I can save you money by handling your ticket in court for you so you don’t have to pay court collections and make matters worse.

 Get Help With Your 40509.5 Hold

 Although a traffic ticket is usually a minor issue, it can quickly become a much bigger problem.
 You may get several different answers from different people you speak to when seeking advice on how to get your driver’s license clear and/or to handle your traffic ticket.

 The reason for this may be because, every county and courthouse deals with these a bit differently.

 Further, there are many agencies involved that may each be giving you a different story:

 - the traffic court.